ZiyuZ/obsidian-simple-countdown/README.md

 2. Extract the `obsidian-simple-countdown` folder into your vault's `.obsidian/plugins/` folder.
 3. Reload Obsidian and enable the plugin in Community Plugins settings

+### Using BRAT (Beta Reviewers Auto-update Tool)

+1. Install the [BRAT plugin](https://github.com/TfTHacker/obsidian42-brat) from Obsidian Community Plugins
+2. Open BRAT settings in Obsidian
+3. Click "Add Beta Plugin" and enter: `ZiyuZ/obsidian-simple-countdown`
+4. Enable the plugin in Community Plugins settings

+> [!TIP]
+> Using BRAT allows you to automatically receive updates for this plugin, even before it's available in the official community plugins list.

 ### From Obsidian Community Plugins

-> The plugin is not yet available in Obsidian community plugin list, so it has to be installed manually for now.
+> The plugin is not yet available in Obsidian community plugin list.

 ## 🚀 Usage